grnet/kamaki/docs/usage.rst

 `Commands <commands.html>`_ section.
 This guide covers the generic usage of both interfaces.

-What's more, kamaki offers a clients API that allows the development of external applications for Synnefo.
-The clients API is listed in the `Clients lib <developers/code.html#the-clients-api>`_ section.
+What's more, kamaki offers a clients library for the development of external client applications for Synnefo.
+The clients library API is detailed in the `Clients lib <developers/code.html#the-clients-api>`_ section.

 Quick Setup